<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 For our customers: Product roadmap sneak peek

 Craigslist is an invaluable tool for growing your business by allowing you to quickly find great candidates for the various job openings your business seeks for.
+Whether these gigs are full-time or part-time, jobs on Craigslist can really benefit your business needs.
 As the world’s biggest online classified ad section, Craigslist now has at least 60 million U.S. users, 50 billion page views monthly, as well as 50 million daily queries (source).

 Add a job ad on Craigslist in 6 steps

 Posting on a job on Craigslist is fairly straightforward - there are six steps, which we take you through below.
 The more complicated part is how to make your job posting standout.
-Here's everything you need to know to effectively use Craigslist to hire the best candidates, along with common mistakes to avoid.
+Here's everything you need to know about employment on Craigslist, how to post jobs on Craigslist, and how it can help you hire the best candidates.
+We’ll also talk about common mistakes to avoid and that includes scams and scammers.

 1. Create Account

 This is as straightforward as it can get.
-Creating an account on Craigslist is completely free.
+Creating an account on Craigslist is easy due to Craigslist being a free job posting site.
 All you need is simply your email address and a password.
 Remember to verify your email before you start listing your jobs.

 If you want multiple people to login to add jobs and/or receive email notifications about applicants, consider creating a new shared email address.
 Alternatively, you can post the job through Workstream so all the applicants populate in the Workstream dashboard.